Final version of Trans-Pacific trade deal released, rules pushed by U.S. on ice

 The success of the deal has been touted by officials in Japan and other member countries as an antidote to counter growing U.S. protectionism, and with the hope that Washington would eventually sign back up.

-“CPTPP has become more important because of the growing threats to the effective operation of the World Trade Organisation rules,” New Zealand Trade Minister David Parker said on Wednesday.
+“CPTPP has become more important because of the growing threats to the effective operation of the World Trade Organization rules,” New Zealand Trade Minister David Parker said on Wednesday.

 Last month, Trump told the World Economic Forum in Switzerland that it was possible Washington might return to the pact if it got a better deal.